nvh95/react-simple-show-more/README.md

 ```

 ## Overview
-Very simple Show more feature
+Very simple Show more feature.
+This package guarantees you not to collapse in middle of the word.
+For example: with length `23` = "I just want to say Hello" => "I just want to say" (not "I just want to say Hell")

 ## Usage
 Super easy to use: